Tia Andaya

-Tia Joy Andaya (born December 27, 2000) is a Filipino American professional volleyball player.
+Tia Joy Andaya (born December 27, 2000) is a Filipino–American professional volleyball player who last played as a setter for the Choco Mucho Flying Titans of the Premier Volleyball League (PVL).

 Early life and education

 Hailing from Ellensburg, Washington, Tia Joy Andaya was born to Mario and Molly Andaya on December 27, 2000.
 She has two brothers.
 She attended the Ellensburg High School.
 She studied at Gonzaga University before moving to the Central Washington University.
 She graduated with a degree in exercise science.

 Career

 High school and college

 Andaya played as outside hitter and setter for Ellensburg High School's team.
 She played two years with the Gonzaga Bulldogs before suiting up for the Central Washington Wildcats from 2021 to 2023.

 Club

 After college, Andaya signed a contract with KV Tirana in Albania in December 2023.
 In 2024, Andaya moved to CSM Lugoj in Romania.